ELLIEAI7/Cliniscribe/desktop-app/COMPLETION_SUMMARY.md

 ---

-**You've transformed Cliniscribe from a developer-only tool into something any medical student can use.
+**You've transformed CogniScribe from a developer-only tool into something any medical student can use.
 That's impactful work! 🎓💙**

 *Now go test it and get it into the hands of students who need it!* 🚀